Nick Bosa: College career

 Bosa played in all 13 games as a true freshman at Ohio State in 2016, recording 29 tackles, seven of which were for a loss, and five sacks.
 His season would come to a close in a loss to Clemson in the College Football Playoff.

-In his sophomore year, he became the starting defensive end for the Buckeyes in seven games.
-Bosa was named a unanimous first-team All-Big Ten Conference and the Smith-Brown Big Ten Defensive Lineman of the Year for his 32 total tackles (14.5 for a loss) and a team leading seven sacks.
-Additionally, he had two pass breakups, eight quarterback hurries and a blocked kick.
+As a sophomore, Bosa became the starting defensive end for the Buckeyes in seven games.
+He was named a unanimous first-team All-Big Ten Conference and the Smith-Brown Big Ten Defensive Lineman of the Year for his 32 total tackles (14.5 for a loss) and a team leading seven sacks.
+Bosa also had two pass breakups, eight quarterback hurries, and a blocked kick.

-On September 1, 2018, against Oregon State, Bosa had two sacks and a one-yard fumble recovery for a touchdown in the 77–31 win.
+On September 1, 2018, against Oregon State, Bosa had two sacks and a one-yard fumble recovery for a touchdown in the 77–31 victory.
 On September 20, it was reported that Bosa underwent core muscle surgery, ruling him out indefinitely.
 On October 16, Bosa announced that he was withdrawing from Ohio State for the rest of the season.
 After the season, Bosa decided to forgo his senior year and enter the 2019 NFL draft.